The Endocannabinoid System 101

 Homeostasis is the key element of all living things.
 We look for our bodies to be in balance with itself which necessary for our very survival.
 Thus, our endocannabinoid system is vital to our survival and regulate many important physiologic pathways in the human body, including gastrointestinal activity, cardiovascular activity, pain perception, maintenance of bone mass, protection of neurons, hormonal regulation, metabolism control, immune function, inflammatory reactions, and inhibition of tumors cells.

-CNS, but also in peripheral tissues, and the CB2 receptor, found only at the periphery.
-The discovery of the cannabinoid receptors CB! and CB2 led to the discovery of the body’s own natural cannabinoids (endocannabinoids), These naturally endogenous ligands or cannabinoids bind to the CB1 and CB2 receptors.
+These naturally occurring endogenous ligands or cannabinoids bind to the CB1 and CB2 receptors.
 The first such endogenous compound called AEA functions as a CB1 receptor partial agonist.
 Many other endocannabinoids that can activate CB receptors, such 2-AG, have since been discovered.

-Evidence has also emerged that the endocannabinoid ligands are synthesized on demand rather than stored; the endocannabinoid system is transiently activated under certain stressful conditions to restore homeostasis.
+Research has shown that the endocannabinoid ligands are synthesized on demand rather than stored; the endocannabinoid system is transiently activated under certain stressful conditions to restore homeostasis.

 - Endocannabinoids which are produced by the body